Riot in His Veins - Part 1

 “Nah, I work in collections.”

-Kavel whistled.
+Kavel whistles.

-“Sure sounds like you’ve got us over a barrel,” he cooed.
+“Sure sounds like you’ve got us over a barrel,” he coos.
 “Tell you what.
 You go grab me the money you owe us for the first batch, and I’ll make sure the coven honors your new terms.
 How’s that?”

 “You mock me.
 You mock the king.”